 Let them do the talking

-While it would be fun to interview a teacher and write about them, in some instances it’s actually better to let that teacher speak to the school instead of the other way around.
+While it may be fun to interview a teacher and write about them, in some instances it’s actually better to let that teacher speak to the school instead of the other way around.
 Give the educator a page to write a note to the staff and students.
 They are experiencing a range of emotions as they prepare to say goodbye, and will probably jump at the chance to put into words what their career at the school has meant to them.
-Here are a few interview questions to get you started:
+If you decide to interview, here are a few interview questions to get you started: